DmitryUlyanov/recognition/README.md

     - Each file in `models` dir should implement `get_args`, `get_net`, `get_native_transform` functions.
     - ...

-    Use `classification.py` dataloader/runner as example and `resnet_classification.py` as an exaple of a model.
+    Use `classification.py` dataloader/runner as an example and `resnet_classification.py` as an example of a model.

 Classification
 --------------